Pico-ROS/Pico-ROS-software/readme.md

  - Publisher
  - Service server

 Works with zenoh-pico and depends on zenoh-rmw.
+Can be used independantly from other modules.

 ### picoserdes
 Poor man's type abstractions and CDR serialization/deserialization.

+Allows generation of serdes functions from user provided header files.

+User should provide their own list of types for creating serialization and deserialization functions.
+This type list header file name can be provided with `USER_TYPE_FILE` define when building the library.

+See examples/example_types.h for format description and a sample of some standard ROS types.

+### picoparams
+Parameter server implementation build with **picoros** and **picoserdes** with application interface allows connecting to custom paramters backend.

 ## Supported targets
 **Pico-ROS** is intended to be deployed on resource constrained embedded devices wherever `zenoh-pico` will run.